sqlfluff/sqlfluff/docs/source/guides/contributing/git.rst

 * Files Changed - this is one of the most useful tabs and shows each line of code changed.
-Reviewers should look those this tab, and can click on individual lines to make [comments or code improvement suggestions](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request) which are added to the Conversation tab and the person who opened the pull request (called the pull request author) can then answer or address the concern (including accepting any suggested code changes directly into this change with a click).
+Reviewers should look those this tab, and can click on individual lines to make
+  `comments or code improvement suggestions`_ which are added to the Conversation tab and the person who opened the pull request (called the pull request author) can then answer or address the concern (including accepting any suggested code changes directly into this change with a click).

+.. _`comments or code improvement suggestions`: https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request

 You can tag people to review your pull request, assign it to someone to deal with (not used much as kind of repeat of the author and